troygaylord/Obzervatory/README.md

 	// Save the model
 });

-// Fires twice, one for the setting of 'complete' to true
+// Fires twice, once for the setting of 'complete' to true
 // and once when cost changing from 2000 to 3000. models('training').onChange(function(e) {
 	models('training').fireEvent('save');